 CRYPTOBIOTIC CRUSTS ARE FRAGILE.

 They are extremely susceptible to destruction by crushing and trampling.
 Once damaged, they may take many years to grow back.
 Meanwhile, several feet of sediment may be washed or blown away.
-Areas that have been stripped of cryptobiotic crusts are vulnerable to erosion, flooding, deflation, dust storms, invasion of exotic weeds that thrive on disturbed soil, and/or chemical impoverishment due to loss of organic material and precipitation of minerals.
+Areas that have been stripped of cryptobiotic crusts are vulnerable to erosion, flooding, deflation, dust storms, invasion of exotic weeds that thrive on disturbed soil, and/or chemical impoverishment due to loss of organic material and precipitation of evaporite minerals.
 Hikers and horseback riders who venture off established trails can damage crusts.
-This is a localized issue that can be reduced through education and proper trail maintenance.
-Offroad vehicles are a more widespread and serious problem.
+This is a localized issue that can be reduced through education and regular trail maintenance.
+Offroad vehicles venturing off established routes are a more widespread and serious problem.

 PUBLIC-LANDS RANCHING IS A MAJOR THREAT to cryptobiotic crusts and nearly all Western U.S. plant communities.
 Cattle strip vegetation and leave only the most inaccessible crevices untrampled.
 Cryptobiotic crust cover on public land is often measurable only in square inches, usually under shrubs or in cracks between rocks that are too steep for cattle.
 Well-developed crust communities flourish only where cattle are excluded.
 The ranching culture perpetuates several myths about crusts: vast areas of desert are thought to be "naturally" devoid of crusts, and crusts may be deliberately destroyed because they "compete" with grass or "prevent" grass from growing.